BACK TO MAIN INDEX

 4. Engage tailstock

-5. Make short program to turn entire length of part
+5. Make short program to turn and entire length of part

 6. Measure diameter at each end and subtract the large end from the small end to determine how much taper is present

-7. Also check in middle of the part to verify there was no deflection when the part was cut.
+7. Also check in middle of the part to verify there was no deflection when the part was machined.

 Once you find out how much taper you have.
 You will need to find some adjustment push pull screws to move the tailstock up and down.
 There will also be hold down bolts similar to a headstock or turret body.
 There is also a gib that can be adjusted if necessary.

-There are several ways to align a tailstock.
+There are several ways to align a tailstock which works simliar for any CNC or basic machine.
 The way below describes adjusting the tailstock when engaged with the part.
 This removes any backlash from the gib for the tailstock and ensures the tailstock should be parallel to the axis.

 1. First lock the push-pull screws against each other to prevent movement when cracking the main hold down bolts.